kseventech/kseventech.github.io/git/git.md

 - Developer accounts can just be added as members of the organization which manages all repositories

 Github organization for K7 Tech company is [ kseventech ]( https://github.com/kseventech ).

-## Gitlab

-When projects require CI/CD, Gitlab is a go-to platform.
-Gitlab doesn't have an option to create an organization, so we are using dedicated account instead.
-Gitlab manages access control with Groups.

-Gitlab acount for K7 Tech company is [ kseventech ]( https://gitlab.com/kseventech ).